Borda/pyImSegm/README.md

 We introduce some useful tools for work with image annotation and segmentation.

-* **Quantization:** in case you have some smooth color labeling in your images you can remove them with following quantization script.
+* **Quantization:** in case you have some smooth colour labelling in your images you can remove them with following quantisation script.
     ```bash
     python handling_annotations/run_image_color_quantization.py \
         -imgs "./data_images/drosophila_ovary_slice/segm_rgb/*.png" \